wiger3/abbas/README.md

 2. Download HuggingFace Transformers with `pip install transformers`
 3. Set `clip_source` in config to `cuda`

+(Optional) Installing OCR (requires GPU):
+1. Download PyTorch if not installed already in the previous step
+2. Download the OCR package with `pip install git+https://github.com/wiger3/EasyOCR`
+3. Set `ocr` in config to `true`

 Fill out config.json:
 ```yaml
 custom_status: Status displayed by the bot on Discord (default: Bogaty szejk)